 Some of our favorite flowers for vintage weddings include garden roses, peonies, anemones, calla lilies, and astilbe.
 If you’re carrying a bouquet, cascading bouquets and pageant styles give off a regal, vintage feel.
 Personalize the arrangement by adding vintage-inspired accents, like brooches, pearl strands, an embroidered handkerchief, or long ribbons.

-Have your wedding florist display the reception centerpieces in antique pitchers, retro candy tins, or even a collection of vintage bud vases.
+For a more unique look, ask your wedding florist to display arrangements in centerpiece vessels such as antique pitchers, retro candy tins, or even a collection of bud vases.
 For an Old Hollywood glam vibe, use crystals and feathers in the centerpieces for an instant dose of drama.

-Suits and tuxedos should also be worn in classic styles, although you can opt for navy blue or dark gray if you want to break away from the traditional black.
-A white tuxedo jacket is very Casablanca-esque and is a more out-of-the-box option for formal dress codes.
+Suits and tuxedos should also be worn in relatively classic styles, although groom trends like navy blue and and textured fabrics aren't out of the question.
+A white tuxedo jacket is very Casablanca-esque if you're having a black-tie dress code.

 Cake and Dessert

-No vintage wedding is complete without the newlyweds being sent off in style—think of all those classic movies with the couple waving goodbye as they ride into the sunset.
-Sparkler send-offs are super popular these days, especially for evening weddings, but they're more of a modern-day trend rather than a vintage throwback.
-Ask your venue if your guests can toss birdseed, rice, confetti, or flower petals instead.
-If not, bubbles or streamer wands look just as beautiful in wedding photos.
+No vintage wedding is complete without the newlyweds being sent off in style.
+Sparkler send-offs are super popular these days, especially for evening weddings, but they're more of a trend rather than a vintage throwback (thanks, millennials).
+Ask your venue if your guests can toss birdseed, rice, confetti, or flower petals instead for a more authentic vintage feel.

-Lastly, hire a vintage car to whisk you away when the wedding is over.
-It will be the finishing touch to your big day and the perfect “Just Married" photo op!
+Lastly, hire a vintage car to whisk you away when the wedding is over — think of all those classic movies with the couple waving goodbye as they ride happily into the sunset.
+Not only will a vintage car be the finishing touch to your big day, but it makes a great "Just Married" photo op.